Pandemic a mixed bag for drive-in movie theaters

 At the Milky Way Drive-in, business has provided “much needed revenue,” says Mike Zimmerman, CEO of Roc Ventures which owns the Milwaukee Milkmen.
 He says he may keep operating the venue as a drive-in even after the pandemic is over.

 But Zimmerman has felt similar pressures as the Hi-way 18 Outdoor Theatre.
-With no new movies coming out and being required to send movie studio a certain amount of revenue per show — even if a show is cancelled due to bad weather — Zimmerman says there’s a lot of risk involved in operating a drive-in.
+With no new movies coming out and being required to send movie studios a certain amount of revenue per show — even if a show is cancelled due to bad weather — Zimmerman says there’s a lot of risk involved in operating a drive-in.
 But Zimmerman’s found classic movies to be profitable, and has worked to negotiate a deal with the studios that better supports the Milky Way Drive-In.

 For Zimmerman, the pandemic has provided a silver lining in the form of a new business venture.
 And patrons eager to get out of their homes have found refuge in the nostalgic journey to a drive-in movie.
 As the pandemic drags on, however, it’s hard not to wonder how long baseball fields can rely on new drive-ins, and how long traditional drive-ins like that on Highway 18 can survive with fewer cars filled with moviegoers.